 |Related Policies and Regulations:||Criminal Background & Credit Checks Regulation 604;

 Workplace Violence Regulation 706

 |Responsible Offices:||Human Resources Department

 |Effective Date:||February 17, 2011|

-The Dual Employment Policy is a state-wide uniform policy to be followed when one state agency secures the services of an employee of another State agency on a part-time, consulting or contractual basis.
-It is recognized that conditions vary widely from agency to agency; however this policy will attempt to cover as many different situations as possible and to strike a sound balance between the interest of the State, the agency, the employee and the public.
+The Dual Employment regulation is a state-wide uniform policy to be followed when one state agency secures the services of an employee of another State agency on a part-time, consulting or contractual basis.
+It is recognized that conditions vary widely from agency to agency; however this regulation will attempt to cover as many different situations as possible and to strike a sound balance between the interest of the State, the agency, the employee and the public.

 A. “Borrowing Agency” means the State department, agency, or institution seeking on a temporary or part-time basis the services of an employee of another State agency.